ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/client-api/session/configuration/how-to-enable-optimistic-concurrency.python.markdown

 {PANEL: Enable for specific session}

-{CODE optimistic_concurrency_1@ClientApi\Session\Configuration\OptimisticConcurrency.cs /}
+{CODE:python optimistic_concurrency_1@ClientApi\Session\Configuration\OptimisticConcurrency.py /}

 {WARNING: }

-* Enabling optimistic concurrency in a session will ensure that changes made to a document will only be persisted if the version of the document sent in the `SaveChanges()` call matches its version from the time it was initially read (loaded from the server).
+* Enabling optimistic concurrency in a session will ensure that changes made to a document will only be persisted if the version of the document sent in the `save_changes` call matches its version from the time it was initially read (loaded from the server).

 * Note that it's necessary to enable optimistic concurrency for ALL sessions that modify the documents for which you want to guarantee that no writes will be silently discarded.
   If optimistic concurrency is enabled in some sessions but not in others, and they modify the same documents, the risk of the lost update anomaly still exists.